 In California, children under the age of five are considered to be unable to commit negligent acts against dogs.
 The law in California believes that children of that age are not legally capable of taking reasonable care towards an animal.

 Compensation for a Dog Bite Claim

 The best way to determine what kind of compensation you are entitled to in a dog bite claim is through the guidance of personal injury lawyer, Mickey Fine.
 Mickey Fine is prepared to head a detailed investigation, determine liability in your case, and fight on your behalf to get you the compensation you deserve.

-What Compensation is Available in a Dog Bite Claim?
+What Compensation is Available for a Dog Bite Claim?

 Mickey Fine will work diligently to acquire all the compensation that is available to you for your dog bite claim.
 The types of compensation that could be available to you in a dog bite claim include: